Single-cell sequencing: Isolation of single cells

 There are several ways to isolate individual cells prior to whole genome amplification and sequencing.
 Fluorescence-activated cell sorting (FACS) is a widely used approach.
 Individual cells can also be collected by micromanipulation, for example by serial dilution or by using a patch pipette or nanotube to harvest a single cell.
 The advantages of micromanipulation are ease and low cost, but they are laborious and susceptible to misidentification of cell types under microscope.
 Laser-capture microdissection (LCM) can also be used for collecting single cells.
 Although LCM preserves the knowledge of the spatial location of a sampled cell within a tissue, it is hard to capture a whole single cell without also collecting the materials from neighboring cells.

 High-throughput methods for single cell isolation also include microfluidics.
 Both FACS and microfluidics are accurate, automatic and capable of isolating unbiased samples.
 However, both methods require detaching cells from their microenvironments first, thereby causing perturbation to the transcriptional profiles in RNA expression analysis.

-Number of cells to be analyzed
+Number of cells to be sequenced and analyzed

 scRNA-Seq

-Generally speaking, for a typical bulk cell RNA-sequencing (RNA-seq) experiment, ten million reads are generated and a gene with higher than the threshold of 50 reads per kb per million reads (RPKM) is considered expressed.
-For a gene that is 1kb long, this corresponds to 500 reads and a minimum coefficient of variation (CV) of 4% under the assumption of the Poisson distribution.
-For a typical mammalian cell containing 200,000 mRNA, sequencing data from at least 50 single cells need to be pooled in order to achieve this minimum CV value.
-However, due to the efficiency of reverse transcription and other noise introduced in the experiments, more cells are required for accurate expression analyses and cell-type identification.
+The single-cell RNA-Seq protocols vary in efficiency of RNA capture, which results in differences in the number of transcripts generated from each single cell.
+Single-cell libraries are usually sequenced to a depth of 1,000,000 reads because a large majority of genes are detected with 500,000 reads.
+Increasing the number of cells and decreasing the read depth increases the power of identifying major cell populations.
+However, low read depths may not always provide necessary information about the genes, and the difference in their expression between the cell populations is dependent on the stability and detection of the mRNA molecules.

+Quality control covariates serve as a strategy to analyze the number of cells.
+These covariates mainly include filtering based on count depth, the number of genes, and the fraction of counts from mitochondrial genes, which leads to the interpretation of cellular signals.